rosecorp/invoiceGenerator/Readme.md

-command line Scala app to generate invoices in pdf
+Command line Scala app to generate invoices in pdf

 The data for the invoice is coming from:

  - payee.json: person been paid

  - payer.json: basic information from the company being given the invoice

  - pdf-details.properties: contains the the naming of the pdf that will be generated

  - days worked: first argument from the command line execution

  - invoice number: second argument entered.